Skip to main content

 Considering advancing your career in pharmacy?
 Find answers to your frequently asked questions about the University of Findlay’s Distance PharmD program.

-This innovatively designed program can be completed in 4 years (9 semesters) and includes online coursework (synchronous and asynchronous), 3 one-week campus immersions, and experiential learning in clinical settings.
+This innovatively designed program can be completed in 4 years (9 semesters) and includes online asynchronous coursework, 3 one-week campus immersions, and experiential learning in clinical settings.

 Yes.
 Our faculty members are experienced pharmacy and pharmaceutical sciences professionals who use an interactive teaching style and a system-based curriculum to support your personal and professional development.